 Saying Yes and No

-The game relies on both parties working together.
+The game relies on ALL table members working together.
 When either you or your players try to brute force an outcome, you’re hurting the game for everyone else.
-Yes and No are are essentially your most powerful tools as a DM.
+Yes and No are essentially your most powerful tools you have as a DM.
 Since you get to decide, use them wisely.